 Did you make this recipe?
 Please leave a review in the recipe card below!

-- 1 cup butter
+- 1 cup salted butter

 - 1 cup water

-- 2 cups flour
+- 2 cups all purpose flour

-- 2 cups sugar
+- 2 cups granulated sugar

-- 2 eggs, beaten
+- 2 large eggs beaten

-- 1/2 cup sour cream
+- ½ cup sour cream

 - 1 teaspoon almond extract